 “Atomic heritage: Examining materiality, colonialism, and the speculative time of nuclear legacies” – a conference essay by Thomas Keating published in Baltic Worlds.

-The final program as well as the overall conference visuals are designed by Gailė Pranckūnaitė and Mislav Žugaj.
+The conference visuals including the program and the report are designed by Gailė Pranckūnaitė and Mislav Žugaj.